 As a remodel design company, Lamont Bros. has spent over a decade guiding homeowners through the home renovation process.
 As one of the most important features in any home, we pay special attention to cabinet selections throughout our process.

 In this article, you’ll learn about why we classify cabinets in either a good, better, or best category, and how each one can affect your remodel, your budget, and your lifestyle.

 What makes a cabinet “good, better, or best?”

 When presented with “good, better, best” cabinetry options, most people assume the differences among them are the quality of materials.
-Believe it or not, the overall quality of cabinetry materials doesn’t change much from “good” to “best.”
+While material quality does play a part in the classification, there are other factors that also influence the way we rank cabinetry.

-Instead, the category of cabinet lines is more greatly influenced by how customizable the cabinetry is considered to be.
-How much a cabinet system can be tailored to the individual’s lifestyle will more directly affect the homeowner than the materials used to build them.
+In fact, the categorization of cabinet lines is most directly influenced by how customizable the cabinetry is.
+The level to which a cabinet system can be tailored to the individual’s lifestyle will more directly affect the homeowner than the materials used to build them.

-The quality of construction (not necessarily materials) may also increase.
+Quality of construction is also an important factor to consider.
 The higher-end cabinets tend to feature greater attention to detail in the final fit and finish.
 As a result, better and best cabinetry will have fewer small imperfections by their final installation.

 Cabinets come in standardized sizing options – most base cabinets are 24 inches deep and 34.5 inches high.
 The available width begins at 9 inches and increases to 42 inches by increments of 3 inches in between (i.e. 12 in, 15 in, 18 in, etc).

 Deviating from standard sizes requires additional work by the cabinet manufacturer.
 This means the cabinetry becomes more expensive the more you customize.